loadsys/CakePHP-Serializers/README.md

 If `email` is passed to the Serializer, then `email` will be Serialized and passed to the output.

+#### Optional Methods for Serializers  ####

-You can also create methods to process optional attributes.
+You can also create methods to process required and optional attributes.
+The method for an optional attribute will always get called even if the attribute is not supplied.

 ``` php
 // Serializer/UserSerializer.php